Global rates of convergence for nonconvex optimization on manifolds: Introduction

 Existing theory for optimization algorithms on manifolds is mostly concerned with establishing global convergence to critical points without rates (where global means regardless of initialization), as well as local rates of convergence.
-For example, the gradient descent method is known to converge globally to critical points, and the convergence rate is linear once the iterates reach \emph{a sufficiently small neighborhood} of the limit point~\cite[\S4]{AMS08}.
+For example, gradient descent is known to converge globally to critical points, and the convergence rate is linear once the iterates reach \emph{a sufficiently small neighborhood} of the limit point~\cite[\S4]{AMS08}.
 Early work of \citet{udriste1994convex} on local convergence rates even bounds distance to optimizers as a function of iteration count, assuming initialization in a set where the Hessian of $f$ is positive definite, with lower and upper bounds on the eigenvalues; see also~\cite[Thm.~4.5.6, Thm.~7.4.11]{AMS08}.
-Such guarantees adequately describe the empirical behavior of those methods, but do not inform us about how many iterations are required to reach the local regime from an arbitrary initial point $x_0$; that is: the worst-case scenarios are not addressed.
+Such guarantees adequately describe the empirical behavior of those methods, but give no information about how many iterations are required to reach the local regime from an arbitrary initial point $x_0$; that is: the worst-case scenarios are not addressed.

 For classical unconstrained nonlinear optimization, this caveat has been addressed by bounding the number of iterations required by known algorithms to compute points which satisfy necessary optimality conditions within some tolerance, without assumptions on the initial iterate.
 Among others, \citet{nesterov2004introductory} gives a proof that, for $\calM = \Rn$ and Lipschitz differentiable $f$, gradient descent with an appropriate step-size computes a point $x$ where $\|\grad f(x)\| \leq \varepsilon$ in $\mathcal{O}(1/\varepsilon^2)$ iterations.
 This is sharp~\citep{cartis2010steepestdescent}. \citet{cartis2012complexity} prove the same for trust-region methods, and further show that if $f$ is twice Lipschitz continuously differentiable, then a point $x$ where $\|\grad f(x)\| \leq \varepsilon$ and $\Hess f(x) \succeq -\varepsilon \Id$ is computed in $\mathcal{O}(1/\varepsilon^3)$ iterations, also with examples showing sharpness.